 - 1 cup cloves garlic (4 1/2 ounces; 130g)

 - 2 teaspoons Diamond Crystal kosher salt (for table salt, use 1 teaspoon)

 - 1/4 cup (60g) fresh juice from about 2 lemons, divided

 - 1/4 cup (60g) ice water, divided

 Food Processor Method: Place the de-germed garlic and kosher salt in the bowl of a food processor.
-Pulse the garlic in short bursts, occasionally removing the lid to scrape down the sides of the bowl with a flexible rubber spatula, until finely minced.
+Pulse garlic in short bursts, occasionally removing the lid to scrape down the sides of the bowl with a flexible rubber spatula, until finely minced.
 Add 1 tablespoon lemon juice and continue processing until a paste begins to form.
-Add an additional 1 tablespoon lemon juice and process until completely smooth and slightly fluffy.
+Add another tablespoon lemon juice and process until completely smooth and slightly fluffy.

-With the food processor running, slowly drizzle in 1/2 cup of oil in a very thin stream, followed by 1 tablespoon of lemon juice.
-Repeat with another 1/2 cup of oil and the remaining 1 tablespoon of lemon juice.
-Continue the process, alternating 1/2 cup of oil and 1 tablespoon of water until all the oil and water have been incorporated.
-Transfer the toum to a container and store in the fridge for up to 1 month.
+With the food processor running, slowly drizzle in 1/2 cup oil in a very thin stream, followed by 1 tablespoon lemon juice.
+Repeat with another 1/2 cup oil and remaining 1 tablespoon lemon juice.
+Continue the process, alternating 1/2 cup oil and 1 tablespoon water, until all the oil and water have been incorporated.
+Transfer toum to a container and store in the fridge for up to 1 month.

-Mortar and Pestle Method: Depending on the size of your mortar and pestle, you may need to make the recipe in smaller batches, dividing the ingredient amounts in half or quarters.
-In the mortar and pestle, combine the garlic and salt, grinding until it becomes a smooth paste.
-Work oil into paste one teaspoon at a time.
-After adding 1 tablespoon of oil, work in a few drops of lemon juice.
+Mortar and Pestle Method: Depending on the size of your mortar, you may need to make the recipe in smaller batches, halving or quartering the ingredient amounts.
+In the mortar, combine garlic and salt and grind until it becomes a smooth paste.
+Work oil into paste 1 teaspoon at a time.
+After adding 1 tablespoon oil, work in a few drops of lemon juice.
 Repeat until all the oil, lemon juice, and water have been incorporated.